adcerny/auth0-cert/study-guide.md

 - **Enable connections per organisation:** after creating an Organisation, go to the Organisation settings and enable the required connections.
 Users will not be able to authenticate until the connection is enabled for that organisation.

   * Organizations are only compatible with the **New Universal Login** experience; Classic Login is not supported.
-  * It does not support providing a unique custom domain for each organization.
+  * It does not support providing a unique custom domain for each organisation.
 If customer-a.com and customer-b.com are required as login domains, separate Auth0 tenants are necessary.
   * The feature is incompatible with certain flows, including the Resource Owner Password Grant (ROPG), Device Authorization Flow, and WS-Federation.
 * **Member Management:**
   * **Invitation Flow:** To add a user who may not yet have an account, an administrator can send an invitation.
-The user receives an email with a unique link containing an invitation ticket ID and an organization ID.
+The user receives an email with a unique link containing an invitation ticket ID and an organisation ID.
 The application's login route must be configured to parse these query parameters and pass them to Auth0 during the authentication flow to correctly associate the new user with the organization.
-  * **Direct Assignment:** For users who already exist in the Auth0 tenant, they can be added to an organization directly via the Management API.
+  * **Direct Assignment:** For users who already exist in the Auth0 tenant, they can be added to an organisation directly via the Management API.
 This is done by making a POST request to the `/api/v2/organizations/{id}/members` endpoint.
 The request body must contain a JSON object with a members key, whose value is an array of user ID strings (e.g., `{"members": \["auth0|user1", "google-oauth2|user2"\]}`).
 A maximum of **10 members** can be added in a single API call.
 * **Tokens and Organizations:** When a user authenticates through an organization-specific login flow, the resulting ID and access tokens will include an org\_id claim containing the unique identifier of that organization.
 If enabled in the tenant settings, an org\_name claim can also be included.
 Both the client application (consuming the ID token) and the API (consuming the access token) should validate this claim to ensure that actions are being performed within the correct tenant context.

 #### **3.4 Progressive Profiling and Profile Enrichment**